 Degree from a designated English-majority country (except Canada)

-Where an applicant’s degree is from one of the countries on the designated English majority list, except for Canada, additional evidence must be included.
+Where an applicant’s degree is from one of the countries on the designated English majority list, additional evidence must be included.
+The list of countries is as above, except with Ireland added and Canada excluded.
 The reason for Canada’s exclusion is because some Canadian universities teach in French rather than English.

-For all of the other countries on the list, the evidence that must be submitted is the same for a UK degree, plus confirmation from NARIC that the degree is at an equivalent level to at least a UK Bachelor’s degree.
+For countries on the list, the evidence that must be submitted is the same for a UK degree, plus confirmation from NARIC that the degree is at an equivalent level to at least a UK Bachelor’s degree.
 This confirmation is called the Academic Qualification Level Statement (AQUALS).

 You can send away for a NARIC statement online or by post.
 Applicants must upload or send NARIC a copy of the degree certificate in question and a final transcript of the qualification, with translation if necessary.